Documentation

 Instances For

-ROM collision-resistance experiment: run the adversary inside cachingOracle from the empty cache, then query the random oracle on both candidate inputs (verification queries share the cache).
+ROM collision-resistance experiment: run the adversary inside the ROMHashSpec.cachingOracle bridge from the empty cache, then query the random oracle on both candidate inputs (verification queries share the cache).
 Win iff the inputs are distinct and the queried outputs coincide.
+The bridge takes the entire computation from OracleComp (ROMHashSpec X Y) into OracleComp (ROMHashSpec.cached X Y) in one step — no separate oracle-comp lift is needed.

 Instances For